DeepExtremes/ExtremeEvents/README.md

 *Note*: this will reduce the total number of tmax extremes in the cube...

-Because the connected component analysis requires to load the full cube into memory and the algorithm is greedy, the analysis was split into seven tasks, covering each 13 years, with three years overlap between two successive periods.
+Because the connected component analysis requires to load the full cube into memory and the algorithm is greedy, the analysis was split into seven tasks, covering each 16 years.

 ```
 cd SlurmScripts